Riga: Diplomacy at the Belarus Embassy

 I thought for a moment.
 I made a decision.

 Normally, in a discussion or negotiation of this kind, I defer to my conciliatory and agreeable diplomatic style.
-Now I needed to take quite a different stance and display an attitude that I anticipated would earn respect in this part of the world.
+Now I needed to take quite a different stance and display an attitude and a tone that I anticipated would earn respect in this part of the world.

 So, with narrowed eyes, an insolent visage and a firm, insistent, almost hard-edged tone, I responded, “No!
 No!
 No!”
 (Maybe I even said ‘nyet.’
 I don’t remember.)